 The second stage in the calculation of analysis errors is to determine eigenvalues and eigenvectors of the Hessian of the cost function.
-This is done using a combined Lanczos and conjugate-gradient algorithm, CONGRAD, called from CVA1 under the control of LAVCGL.
-The reader is referred to Fisher (1998, ECMWF Seminar proceedings pp364-385) for a detailed description of the CONGRAD algorithm.
-Note that CONGRAD requires that the cost function is strictly quadratic.
+This is done using a combined Lanczos and conjugate-gradient algorithm, implemented in the SQRTPLanczos class.
+The SQRTPLanczos class inherits from the SQRTMinimizer class that implements a collection of square root minimisers.
+The latter class, in turn, is derived from the Minimizer class that represents minimisers in the most broad sense.
+The reader is referred to Fisher (1998, ECMWF Seminar proceedings pp364-385) for a detailed description of the Lanczos algorithm.
+Note that the Lanczos algorithm requires that the cost function is strictly quadratic.